CEL-240/Cosc-Notes/Python.md

 single and double quotes are literal characters

-to get element souts of a list like 'hello world' [0] gives H
+to get element out of a list like 'hello world' [0] gives H

 list ('hello world') makes a list